bookmark-org/bookmark/README.md

 ----

-- Create the user with random password
+- Add random password generation and return that password
-	- Generating the key

-- Render userfeedback correctly
-- Login user when they "got it".
+	- Have a field only for temporary password